strimzi/strimzi.github.io/_posts/2020-09-06-how-the-system-tests-works.md

 The teardown phase is performed automatically by system tests mechanism, so there is no need to take care of it in our code.

-The test case can look like this:
+The test case could look like this:

 ```java
 package io.strimzi.systemtest;